 With a client base as diverse as housebuilders, local authorities and transport bodies, James offers strategic and tactical advice which is politically insightful and commercially focused.

-As Head of HR & Operations, Amy is responsible for the daily operation of the Company, and for designing and driving the transformative people agenda across the group.
+As Head of Group HR & Operations, Amy oversees our HR and Operations teams, and is responsible for designing and driving the transformative people agenda across the group.

-With combined operational, commercial and HR experience across the finance, broadcast, technology and not for profit industries, she brings a commercial and people focused approach to enabling organisational growth and development.
+With 16 years of combined operational, commercial and HR experience across the finance, broadcast, technology and not for profit industries, she brings a commercial and people focused approach to enabling organisational growth and development.

-Kevin is an experienced political communications consultant who specialises in political advocacy and campaigning for clients across the built environment.
+Kevin is an experienced local government communications consultant who specialises in planning communications, political advocacy and community campaigning for clients across the built environment.

 Director – Head of South